emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 <a href="http://www.e-mailit.com/widget/login">**Sign In** or **Create Account**</a> | <a href="http://www.e-mailit.com/tos.html">We Do Not Track You</a>

-<a href="http://www.e-mailit.com/solutions.html">Check out the sharing buttons</a> | <a href="http://www.e-mailit.com/sample/adunit.html">Open a sample ad unit page preview</a>
+<a href="http://www.e-mailit.com/solutions.html">Check out the sharing buttons</a>

+<a href="http://www.e-mailit.com/sample/adunit.html">Open a sample ad unit page preview</a>

 <a href="http://twitter.com/emailit">Follow us on Twitter</a>

-(c) 2013 E-MAILiT.
-All Rights Reserved.
-GR Patent Number 6,437

 == Installation ==